elastic/elasticsearch/CONTRIBUTING.md

 ### Importing the project into IntelliJ IDEA

-Elasticsearch builds using Java 14.
+The minimum IntelliJ IDEA version required to import the Elasticsearch project is 2020.1 Elasticsearch builds using Java 14.
 When importing into IntelliJ you will need to define an appropriate SDK.
 The convention is that **this SDK should be named "14"** so that the project import will detect it automatically.
 For more details